collapsed-stacks/startups/questions/3190/do-i-own-the-domain-name-of-a-startup-if-it-s-in-my-personal-account.md

 - tagged: `tech-company`, `legal`, `business-registration`, `business-structure`, `domain-name`
 - score: 1

-<p>I currently have the domain name for a business that was started by a friend and myself in my personal registrar account.
-After I paid for the initial registration personally years ago, for the past several years the business has been paying for the renewal. </p>
+I currently have the domain name for a business that was started by a friend and myself in my personal registrar account.
+After I paid for the initial registration personally years ago, for the past several years the business has been paying for the renewal.

-<p>Who actually owns the domain?
+Who actually owns the domain?
 Because it's sits in my account do I own it?
-Or does the business have a claim to have it transferred from my account?</p>
+Or does the business have a claim to have it transferred from my account?

 ## Answer 3193